-Drugs Services Support
+Drugs Services Funds

 The numbers of drug-related deaths in Scotland are too high.
 These deaths are tragic and avoidable and reducing them is a priority for all of us.
 The Scottish Government is now leading a national mission to improve lives, backed by significant additional resources.
 There remains a lot of hard work ahead, but with extra investment in essential services, the work we do will be more secure and signals a determination to make change and no longer to fail those who need and deserve our help.

 National Drug Mission Funds: Corra Foundation will be supporting the Scottish Government with their funding processes as part of the National Drug Mission.
 Further information is available here.

 Please read the criteria document and application guidance notes before applying